Not sure if Neehee’s is right for you?

 Potential Mitigations

-• A business advisor can help you assess the long-term market trends for any franchise concept you are considering.
+- A business advisor can help you research the long-term market trends for the specific industry and cuisine.

 Inexperienced Management